San Boldo Pass is a military road with 18 hairpin turns and 5 tunnels

 Is the road to San Boldo Pass paved?

-Set high at the southern edge of the Italian Alps, the road to the summit is totally paved.
+The road to the summit is totally paved.
 It’s called Strada Provinciale 635 (SP 635).
-The road is popular around the world due a short 1km long section, comprising 5 five tunnels blasted into the rock, 8 numbered hairpin turns and 6 bridges.
+The road is popular around the world due to a short 1km-long section, comprising 5 tunnels blasted into the rock, 8 numbered hairpin turns, and 6 bridges.

 How long is San Boldo Pass?